haradatm/nlp/kge/README.md

-# Exercises for the Analysis of Knowledge Graphs
+# KGE (Knowledge Graphs Embedding) examples for research and evaluation

 ## Description